 This course provides students with the skills and knowledge necessary to understand and analyze critical topics in microeconomics.

-This yearlong course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.
+This year-long course takes advanced musicians with existing knowledge of music theory through the equivalent of a first-year college music theory class.

 This course is the equivalent of an introductory college course in Psychology.
+It introduces students to the systematic and scientific study of the behaviors and mental processes of human beings.

 This rigorous and challenging course emphasizes the use of authentic Spanish for active communication, allowing students to reach advanced levels in their oral, aural, reading, and writing skills.
-Students engage in conversation by using advanced grammatical structures, literary analysis, cultural studies, and in-depth discussions of current events around the world.

 This course provides students with an analytical perspective on government and politics in the United States.

 This course provides a systematic approach to the study of biology.
+Students begin by concentrating on microscopic aspects, with an emphasis on molecular biology, including cytology, biochemistry, and genetics.

 Advanced ceramics will allow the further development and exploration into technical skill, personal style, and aesthetic choice within the medium of clay.